rolling-scopes-school/tasks/stage1/modules/clean-code/materials/generic-principles.md

 Sometimes the most correct solution is the simplest realization of a task without anything extra.

 The simpler the code is, the easier it is to understand, both for you and for other people involved in its support.
-Simplicity means refraining from using gimmicky patterns and unnecessary complication.
+Simplicity means refraining from using tricky patterns and unnecessary complication.

 <details>
     <summary>Examples:</summary>